GvHemanth/Face-Mask-Detection---YOLO/README.md

 - CUDA and cuDNN (for GPU support)
 - Google Colab (for cloud-based training, if desired)

+## Dataset
+You can find the dataset from this Link : https://drive.google.com/file/d/1q6GxNqZKNjyjkplHGNpWNZoHifFqHiMZ/view?usp=drive_link

 ## Getting Started

 1. Clone the Darknet repository: